Clinical Professor of Law

 Director, Appellate Litigation Clinic

-Sean Andrussier co-directs Duke's Appellate Litigation Clinic, which handles federal appeals through briefing and argument in several federal appellate courts.
+Sean Andrussier directs Duke's Appellate Litigation Clinic, which handles federal appeals through briefing and argument in several federal appellate courts.
 He also teaches Appellate Practice and has taught Legal Analysis, Research and Writing.
 He is the faculty advisor to the Moot Court Board and a member of the Clerkship Committee.

 Andrussier is active in the bar.
 He serves on the Chief Justice’s Commission on Professionalism, to which Chief Justice Martin appointed him for a term ending in 2020.
 Andrussier is a longstanding member of the Appellate Rules Committee of the North Carolina Bar Association; comprised of appellate judges and practitioners, the committee crafts proposed amendments to the state’s rules of appellate procedure.
 He also serves as an elected member of the council for the NCBA’s Appellate Practice Section of the N.C.
 Bar Association (elected to three-year term: 2017–2020).
 He is also a member of the Council of Appellate Lawyers and of the Appellate Judges Conference of the American Bar Association and serves on that organization’s pro bono committee.